 Red Gables Campus - Ensworth's Lower and Middle Schools

 Black and Orange competition is a tradition dating from Ensworth School's founding.

-Each student in the Lower & Middle school, after first grade, is assigned to either the Black or the Orange team.
-Teams compete for points awarded for a number of different phases of school life: honor roll achievement, Field Day successes, etc., and the winning team is announced at a final Assembly in the spring.
+Each student in the Lower & Middle School, after first grade, is assigned to either the Black or the Orange team.
+Teams compete for points awarded for a number of different phases of school life: honor roll achievement, Field Day successes, Tiger Trivia contests, etc., and the winning team is announced at a final Assembly in the spring.
 Captains are elected for each team, and while the rivalry is spirited, students are often reminded that it takes "both black and orange to make a Tiger - the school's mascot."

 Field trips offer off-campus experiences that complement the curriculum.